Are you planning to visit Singapore with your partner on a holiday soon?

-Since the island is relatively undeveloped, it’s a great place for couples who love nature.
+Since the island is mostly untouched, it’s a great place for couples who love nature.

 You’ll also have the rare opportunity to see a traditional kampong village here.

-Head to Pulau Ubin to escape from the pandemonium of metropolitan Singapore.
+Head to Pulau Ubin to escape from the havoc of Singapore city.

 What should you expect at Pulau Ubin?

-- Credit cards are not accepted – Pulau Ubin has stayed quite isolated from the modernization of mainland Singapore.
+- Credit cards are not accepted – Pulau Ubin has stayed quite isolated from the modern mainland of Singapore.
 Businesses on the island work on a cash-only system, and there will be no ATM machines available.
 Be sure to bring plenty of cash on your visit here.

-- Life here is slow – You won’t find any bustling shopping centers or futuristic skyscrapers here.
-Rather, you’ll find a small rural community reminiscent of simpler times.
+- Life here is slow – You won’t find any bustling shopping centers or tall skyscrapers here.
+Rather, you’ll find a small rural community living a simpler life.
 Visitors to Pulau Ubin come to seek peace and quiet, not action and excitement.